VLAN Practice Lab Setup in Packet Tracer

 Start Packet Tracer.
 The following image shows Packet Tracer's interface.

-After adding the necessary devices, we need to connect them.
-We use a straight-through cable to connect a router to a switch and a switch to a PC.
-We use a cross-over cable to connect a switch to another switch.
+After adding the necessary devices, you must connect them.
+Use a straight-through cable to connect a router to a switch and a switch to a PC.
+Use a cross-over cable to connect a switch to another switch.
+Connect the Router to S1's GigabitEthernet0/1.

 Connect S1's GigabitEthernet0/2 to S2's GigabitEthernet0/2 and S2's GigabitEthernet0/1 to S3's GigabitEthernet0/1.